-The Westwood School is an authorized International Baccalaureate World School offering the IB Middle Years Programme (MYP) Grades 7-10 and the IB Diploma Programme (DP) Grades 11-12.
+The Westwood School is an authorized International Baccalaureate World School offering the IB Diploma Programme (DP) Grades 11-12.
 The world-renowned International Baccalaureate curriculum emphasizes depth and breadth in each subject area as well as interaction among subjects.

-International Baccalaureate is a world class educational system because of its rigor, its emphasis on critical thinking, and its graduates being well-rounded students with the ability to use the inter-connectivity between subjects to produce new ideas.
-So why choose Westwood for this most demanding of Middle School and High School curriculum?
+International Baccalaureate (IB) is a world class educational system because of its rigor, its emphasis on critical thinking, and its graduates being well-rounded students with the ability to appreciate the interconnectivity between subjects.
+So why choose Westwood for this most demanding curriculum?

 The average public school in Texas has over 200 students per grade.
 At Westwood there is an average of 15 students per grade.

 Typical class sizes in Texas are 30 or more students.
-At Westwood, class sizes are generally about 15 in the MYP, and Diploma Programme classes are generally 8 students or less.
-This allows for the personal attention that students need to fulfill their academic potential.
+At Westwood, class sizes range from 8 to 15 students, allowing for personal attention that students need to fulfill their academic potential.

-One hundred percent of the Westwood students from Grade 7 through 12 are in the IB programs.
-You will find in many IB schools that students are separated based upon abilities.
-Westwood does not create an “academic elite” by only allowing the most gifted students to participate in this learning experience.
-Westwood believes that every student will benefit from this educational experience and has potential to be successful.
+Upon entering their junior year, all Westwood students enter into IB’s Diploma Programme (DP).
+Unlike schools that require students to test into a demanding curriculum, Westwood does not create an “academic elite” by only allowing the most gifted students to participate in this learning experience.
+Westwood believes that every student will benefit from a rigorous educational experience.

 All of our teachers are trained and experienced in the IB Programme, giving our students expert guidance through all aspects of the Diploma Programme.